prasad5d/jenkins-project-3/README.md

 # jenkins-project-3
-this is for project 3
+this is for project 3 https configuration